programeta/easy-docker-drupal/README.md

 By default a dummy certificate is created when you launch the `inicialize.sh` script.
 All request in port 80 will be redirected to port 443.
-You are able to add more projects by creating the VirtualHost  entry in the file `conf/php/virtualhost.conf`
+You are able to add more projects by creating the VirtualHost  entry in the file `conf/apache/virtualhost.conf`

 ### Where drupal is stored
 Drupal will be stored in `html` folder, here you must deploy your project and configure it in the VirtualHost setting the correct DocumentRoot path

-### Modifiyng the default php.ini values
+### Modifiyng the default php.ini values (for Apache)
 You are able to change the default php.ini values, to do that you need to modify the file `conf/php/php.ini` and modify all necessary variables.
 By default some changes have been implemented to make easy the development:
 * Max execution time -> Increased from 30 to 60 seconds